Classification of E_0--Semigroups by Product Systems: Appendix B: --Semigroups and representations for strongly continuous product systems

 Next, we define the direct integrals we need.
 The family of embeddings $i_t\colon E_t\rightarrow\wh{E}$ gives rise to embeddings $i_t^\en\colon\ol{E_t^\en}^s\rightarrow\ol{\wh{E}^\en}^s$.
 Every section $X=\bfam{X_t}_{t\in\R_+}$ with $X_t\in\ol{E_t^\en}^s$ gives rise to a function $t\mapsto X(t):=i_t^\en X_t$ with values in $\ol{\wh{E}^\en}^s$.
 We denote by \beqn{ CS_i^{\en,s}(E^\odot) ~=~ \BCB{\,X\colon t\mapsto X(t)\text{~is strongly continuous~}} }\eeqn the set of all sections that are strongly continuous.
 Let $0\le a<b<\infty$.
 By $\int_a^b E_\alpha^\en\,d\alpha$ we understand the self-dual extension of the pre-Hilbert \nbd{\cB}module that consists of continuous sections $X\in CS_i^{\en,s}(E^\odot)$ restricted to $\RO{a,b}$ with inner product \beqn{ \AB{X,Y}_{\SB{a,b}} ~:=~ \int_a^b\AB{X_\alpha,Y_\alpha}\,d\alpha ~=~ \int_a^b\AB{X(\alpha),Y(\alpha)}\,d\alpha. }\eeqn By an application of the \it{principle of uniform boundedness}, all strongly continuous sections are bounded on the compact interval $\SB{a,b}$.
 Therefore, the integral exists as a \it{Riemann integral} in the weak operator topology of $\sB(G)$.

-\bob Some care is in place in calculating inner products of arbitrary elements $X$ and $Y$, when thinking as an ``integral'' over ``sections''.
-Even when the bundle is trivial, these elements need no longer have an interpretation as sections with values in the fibers. \cite[Example 4.3.13]{Ske01} shows that this already fails under norm closure. \eob
+\bob Some care is in place in calculating inner products of arbitrary elements $X$ and $Y$, when thinking of them as an ``integral'' over ``sections''.
+Even when the bundle is trivial, these elements need no longer have an interpretation as sections with values in the fibers. \cite[Example 4.3.13]{Ske01} shows that this already fails under norm completion. \eob

 \bprop $\int_a^b E_\alpha^\en\,d\alpha$ contains as a pre-Hilbert submodule the space $\es\eR_{\RO{a,b}}$ of restrictions to $\RO{a,b}$ of those sections $X$ for which $t\mapsto X(t)$ has strong left limits everywhere and is strongly right continuous with a finite number of jumps in $\RO{a,b}$. \eprop